-He is the author of two books – Al-Ghazali’s Unspeakable Doctrine of the Soul (Leiden: E.J.
-Brill, 2001) and In the Light of a Blessed Tree: Illuminations of Islamic Belief, Practice, and History (Eugene, OR: Wipf & Stock Publishers, 2011) – in addition to a range of scholarly articles, book chapters, and theological essays considering contemporary issues as well as traditional topics, such as the inner (psycho-spiritual) processes of moral beautification (iḥsān) and character formation within an Islamic framework.
+AIC’s new president is the author of Al-Ghazali’s Unspeakable Doctrine of the Soul (Leiden: E.J.
+Brill, 2001) and In the Light of a Blessed Tree: Illuminations of Islamic Belief, Practice, and History (Eugene, OR: Wipf & Stock Publishers, 2011), in addition to a range of scholarly articles, book chapters, and theological essays considering contemporary issues as well as traditional topics, such as the inner (psycho-spiritual) processes of moral beautification (iḥsān) and character formation within an Islamic framework.

 Dr. Gianotti has been closely connected with AIC since 2013, when he served as the inaugural Director of Islamic Studies and as an Associate Professor of Arabic and Islamic Studies.
 During that time, he helped redesign and revitalize AIC’s undergraduate and graduate curricula in addition to teaching a range of graduate and undergraduate courses for the College’s degree programs.
 During this period (2013-2015), he also designed AIC’s Master of Divinity in Islamic Studies and was active in AIC’s institutional and interfaith outreach.
 Most recently, Dr. Gianotti rejoined the College as the Vice President for Academic Affairs in January of this year.